sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial-meteor.md

 This will take a few moments, and once it is done, there will be a file in `~/projects/package.spk` that contains the full app.

+Note

+Packaging your data requires running the `vagrant-spk dev` command first. `vagrant-spk pack` only copies the output from the dev command into the package.
+This might be an oversight when applying minor changes without testing on your local sandstorm instance.

 You can see how large it is by running the following command:

 ```bash